AsheUrban/watch-out-for-frank/README.md

 ## Description

-Following along with Frank's Labratory's tutorial, Javascript Side Scroller Game Tutorial, our team delved into learning the basics of coding a sidescroller using Javascript, HTML, and CSS.
+Following along with Frank's Laboratory's tutorial, JavaScript Side Scroller Game Tutorial, our team delved into learning the basics of coding a sidescroller using JavaScript, HTML, and CSS.

 Our goal was to create a simple and classic style game with a space theme, that included input controls, sprite animation, collision detection, scoring, and a level up challenge or interaction.